prajwalbharadwajbm/GoByExample/04Constants/readme.md

 ```sh
 "Hello, World!"
 ```
-According to our knowledge we feel it of type string or note it as a string constant, **but its not!!!!**
+According to our knowledge we feel it to be of type string,  **but its not!!!!**

 It is a untyped string constant, which means it is just a constant textual type that does not have any fixed type.